• Skip to primary navigation

 Chevre is the French word for “goat,” so it can actually refer to a wide range of cheeses that are all considered goat’s cheese.
 In this recipe, we’re looking for young logs (or cups or medallions) of fresh goat cheese.
 But, yes.
 You can usually use these terms interchangeably, unless you’re in France or talking to a sophisticated cheesemonger.

-As always, I love seeing your creations and hearing from you!
-If you try the recipe for this Blueberry Goat Cheese appetizer, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for this Blueberry Goat Cheese Appetizer, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Blueberry Goat Cheese